 Reinforcement learning is a more general paradigm where a machine learns to complete a task through trial and error.
 Unlike supervised learning, where there is a "correct" answer the algorithm tries to achieve given an input, a reinforcement learning agent (1) tries to maximize a "reward" which is given for accomplishing a task, and (2) learns an optimal sequence of actions rather than just a single prediction.
 This branch of machine learning is based on a statistical framework for optimizing sequential decisions called Markov Decision Processes (MDP).

 - Determining optimal delivery times for customers with flexible delivery dates

 - An idea I came up with at ATD; we have a set of customers who are flexible about the day they receive their orders on, and it may not be cost effective to deliver to a customer unless there are other customers nearby.
 So I devised an algorithm that uses MDP's to calculate the expected value of delaying the decision to ship the order, then compares with the current estimate to ship, and chooses the lowest-cost action.

 - While teaching myself the foundations of reinforcement learning, I studied from and completed exercises from this excellent textbook.

 - Learning to play Pong

-- Trained a reinforcement learning agent to play the game of Pong using a Deep Q-Network (it honestly wasn't that deep), using nothing but the raw pixels from the game screen as input.
+- Trained a reinforcement learning agent to play the game of Pong using a Deep Q-Network, using nothing but the raw pixels from the game screen as input.
 After 6 days of training on a GPU (2500 simulated games, 3.5 million frames), the RL agent (green, right) finally was able to outperform the built-in, pre-programmed opponent (orange, left).